Geoalert/mapflow-docs-en/source/userguides/search_mosaic.rst

-Mapflow Data API enables search for the Global Mosaic's metadata.
+Mapflow Data API enables search for the Global Mosaics metadata.

 .. note::
     Commercial 🌏 Global mosaic is the annually updated satellite imagery composite covering most of the World.
 The mosaic is composed of "Jilin" Chinese satellites imagery (RGB, 0.75–0.5 m/px).
 The preview is limited to zoom 12.
+    **🌏 ArcGIS World Imagery** is a provider of the global coverage composed of high and medium resolution satellite imagery and aerial imagery, hosted by ESRI.
+The frequency of updating images is 1-5 years depending on the territory.

 How to use :doc:`Mapflow – QGIS <qgis_plugin>` to search for mosaic's metadata and run the analysis: